 Through a system of structured learning opportunities, the residency program will strive to prepare the physical therapist for the successful completion of their requirements to sit for and pass their board examinations as clinical specialists in Sports Physical Therapy (SCS) through the American Physical Therapy Association (APTA).

 The program involves a one-year experience in a dynamic Sports Physical Therapy setting incorporating a half-time clinical practice (20 hours/week), didactic classroom, and teaching experiences in the entry-level Doctor of Physical Therapy Curriculum at the University of Wisconsin – La Crosse, and established mentored experiences in advanced clinical practice, athletic training, and clinical research.

 Gundersen Sports Medicine is a regional based sports medicine practice that includes clinics in Onalaska, Wisconsin and Winona, Minnesota.
 The clinic is affiliated and utilizes the resources of Gundersen Health System, which serves as the Western Academic Campus of the University of Wisconsin Medical School and the University of Wisconsin – La Crosse (UW-L) program in Physical Therapy.

-Eleven physical therapists (all have advanced degrees, NATA Certified and/or ABPTS Sports Clinical Specialists Certified) four sports medicine fellowship trained physicians (three orthopedic surgeons, one family practice), thirteen additional NATA Certified Athletic Trainers, and four physician assistants.
+Eleven physical therapists (all have advanced degrees, NATA Certified and/or ABPTS Sports and Orthopedics Clinical Specialists) three sports medicine fellowship trained physicians (two orthopedic surgeons, one family practice), thirteen additional NATA Certified Athletic Trainers, and four physician assistants.